 - Home ovens vent therefore they don’t trap the steam inside.
 Ideally you could figure out how your oven vents and cover the venting mechanism to keep the steam created by the methods below in your oven.
 (Please use caution when attempting this method).

-- You can also use Combi Ovens for steam injection.
+- You can also use Combi Ovens (affiliate link) for steam injection.
 If you don’t have one put one on your list for the next culinary room renovation or grant- they are great!

 How to create steam in a home oven:

 - Throw ice into the bottom of a hot oven to steam the dough as the ice melts.

 - Fill a 13 X 9 pan full of boiling water.
 Place on lower rack of your oven.
 Place your dough on the rack above the hot water.